kosesena/2-3.Hafta-Lab-Sorular-/README.md

 Her katkı ve geri bildiriminiz, projeyi daha iyi bir hale getirmek için çok değerlidir!

-# EN- 2nd-3rd Week Laboratory Questions
+# EN - 2nd-3rd Week Laboratory Questions

-This repository contains the questions for the 2nd and 3rd week laboratory.
+This repository contains the questions for the 2nd and 3rd week of the Object-Oriented Programming course laboratory.
 The code is written with comments in both Turkish and English, making it accessible and comprehensive.
 Our goal is to enable more people to engage with the code and contribute to the project through multiple language options.

 Contents